shengshiyuanhua/Feng-new-api/README.en.md

 1. 🎨 Brand new UI interface
 2. 🌍 Multi-language support
 3. 💰 Online recharge functionality (YiPay)
-4. 🔍 Support for querying usage quotas with keys (works with [neko-api-key-tool](https://github.com/Calcium-Ion/neko-api-key-tool))
+4. 🔍 Support for querying usage quotas with keys (works with [name-to-be-updated](address-to-be-updated))
 5. 🔄 Compatible with the original One API database
 6. 💵 Support for pay-per-use model pricing
 7. ⚖️ Support for weighted random channel selection